ethereum/portal-network-specs/state-network.md

 TODO: outline the process of receiving a proof and: 1) extracting the parent proofs, and re-advertising them to the nodes in the network they expect to be interested in them as well as 2) relaying the base proof to neighbor nodes that should be interested.

+### POKE

+The standard process of looking up content is a depth first traversal of the trie towards the desired path, iteratively building a "proof".

+At each stage, a node is likely to encounter nodes who are "interested" in the content, but who did not have it.

+Once the content has been required, nodes are encouraged to POKE the assembled proof back to these nodes.
+This would use the same gossip mechanisms.

+This POKE mechanic actively spreads propular content through the network.

 ### Wire Protocol